Home » Buildings » Industrial » T1 Energy Taps Yates Construction for $850M Texas Solar Cell Facility

 Scheduled to start operations in the second half of 2026, the five-gigawatt solar cell manufacturing plant will supply major components to solar panels.
 If it’s built according to schedule, G2 Austin would be among the biggest solar production facilities in the nation.

-“The last few months of this year and early 2025 are a critical part of our journey as T1 Energy,” commented Daniel Barcelo, T1’s Chairman and CEO.
+“The last few months of this year and early 2025 are a critical part of our journey as T1 Energy,” commented Daniel Barcelo, T1’s Chairman and CEO at the time of unveiling of the facility.
 “After closing a major acquisition on an accelerated timeline, we now are intent on implementing the next phases of our plan to become a preeminent American provider of integrated solar and battery storage solutions.
 Our groups are progressing well to increase solar module manufacturing at G1 Dallas, progress work on our proposed G2 Austin solar cell factory, and lead a global corporate transition to build a robust cash flow business.
 Forward-looking to 2025 and beyond, we envision dramatic opportunities for expansion in the U.S. solar and battery storage market and are committed to making T1 a primary driver of American energy, jobs creation, and advanced manufacturing.”

 T1 will require expansion of its U.S. supply chain